-The Department of Law offers unpaid internships and externships for school credit to first, second and third-year law students only.
+The Department of Law offers unpaid internships and externships for school credit to first, second, and third-year law students.
 This is a great opportunity to gain first-hand experience and course credit.

 To submit your application, send an e-mail to firstname.lastname@example.org containing a cover letter (attention Intern Review Committee), resume, short writing sample (10 pages or less), and unofficial transcript (first-year students may apply without a transcript, but must supplement their application with a transcript as soon as grades are received).

 Applicants will receive an e-mail acknowledging receipt of their application.
-Should an applicant be selected for an interview, he or she will be contacted by an attorney in the section seeking interns.
+Should an applicant be selected for an interview, he or she will be contacted by an attorney from the Department.

 Each section has a limited number of internship positions, and these positions are filled on a rolling basis beginning nine months in advance.
 The Department offers opportunities for internships in the Fall, Spring, and Summer.
 The Department starts reviewing applications for its Summer internships beginning September 1 each year, with the majority of Summer internships filled by December 1.
 A limited number of Summer internships are reserved for interviews during the February prior to the Summer session.
 Part-time internships for Spring and Fall semesters are available based on the same application cycle.
 We currently have internship positions for Summer and Fall 2024.